kapish-patel/Web-Development/Homework1/README.md

 ---
 #### 6: Replace a formula anywhere in the sequence of formulas associated with a plan.
+Update a specific formula in a specific plan
 ```http
   PUT /plan/:pid/formula/:fid
 ```